Editorial and Peer Review Process:

 Present the results in logical sequence in the text, tables, and figures.
 Tables and figures may be left at the respective location within the text.
 These should be numbered using Arabic numerals only.
 Do not repeat the results or data in the text, which are shown in the tables or figures.
 For qualitative studies, the authors are advised to present the quotations in the text or the boxes.
 When data are summarized in the Results section, give numeric results not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical methods used to analyze them.

 Emphasize the new and important aspects of the study and the conclusions that follow from them.
 Do not repeat the results or other material given in the Introduction or the Results section.
 Relate the observations to other relevant studies and include implications of the findings and their limitations, including implications for future research.

 This section should state the implications and how the study add to existing knowledge.
 Link the conclusions with the aims of the study but avoid unqualified statements and conclusions not completely supported by your data.
 Recommendations, when appropriate, may be included.

 Acknowledgment should be brief and made for specific scientific/technical assistance and financial support only and not for providing routine departmental facilities and encouragement or for help in the preparation of the manuscripts (including typing or secretarial assistance).

 The source of funding for the study, if available, must be cited under this section.

 Conflict of interests:

 All the references must be listed at the end of the manuscript and all the listed references must be cited in the text.
-RGUHS Journal of Nursing follows the official ICMJE/Medline style, with minor alterations (https://www.nlm.nih.gov/bsd/uniform_requirements.html):
+All RGUHS Journals follow the official ICMJE (http://www.icmje.org/icmje-recommendations.pdf) Medlinestyle with minor alterations.

-d.
-References in texts should be cited in superscript after the punctuations, without a bracket.
+- References in texts should be cited in superscript after the punctuation, without a bracket.

 Examples of references